RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 	autoStructData.name = "something" // cannot auto-declare 'autoStructData'!!
 	```

 - Struct variables may be used as arguments and return types for custom functions.
-This is a very convenient way to get lots of different variables into [custom function calls](#Score-defined%20(custom)%20Minc%20Functions) without having to create long lists of arguments.
+This is a very convenient way to get lots of different variables into [custom function calls](#minc-functions) without having to create long lists of arguments.

 	```
 	struct EasyArgs { float outskip, float inskip, float dur, float amp }